For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Soak up the mystical atmosphere of Auld Reekie this morning as you join a Local Specialist for an intriguing sightseeing tour of the city, including a visit to Edinburgh Castle perched atop Castle Rock.
 Tread in the footsteps of Jamie and his beloved sassenach, embarking on an Outlander walking tour through Old Town's winding cobblestone lanes.
 Spend the rest of the day at leisure seeking out more locations of Outlander fame like the Palace of Holyroodhouse.

-Our first stop today is the bloody battlefield of Culloden where Bonnie Prince Charlie's Jacobite army was defeated in 1746.
+We start the day with a visit to the bloody battlefield of Culloden, where Bonnie Prince Charlie's Jacobite army was defeated in 1746.
 The windswept moors on which this final battle took place played a significant role in the Outlander series as the catalyst which forced Claire and Jamie to part ways.
-We relive the brief, but brutal battle at the contemporary Visitor Centre before continuing through Inverness en route to Thurso, the most northerly town in mainland Scotland, our home for the next two nights.
+We relive the brief, but brutal battle at the contemporary Visitor Centre, before heading to Thurso, the most northerly town in mainland Scotland, and our home for the next two nights.

 As the chapter closes on our Outlander-inspired journey through the wilds of Scotland and centuries of fascinating heritage, we say farewell to our newfound friends and prepare to return to reality.
-Transfers are available.
-Conditions apply.
+Find out more about your free airport transfer at trafalgar.com/freetransfers.

 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.